Tlots/TF2-Currency-Tracker-py/README.md

 • pip install colorama
 or if you want to skip all of that just go to the folder in cmd and use "pip install -r requests.txt"

 # What Do I Do Now?
+SETUP
 After you have installed everything you will need to change these lines:
 ```
 webhook = "" # Your discord webhook url